ANAIS-112

-ANAIS (Annual modulation with NaI Scintillators) is a dark matter direct detection experiment located at the Canfranc Underground Laboratory (LSC), in Spain.
+ANAIS (Annual modulation with NaI Scintillators) is a dark matter direct detection experiment located at the Canfranc Underground Laboratory (LSC), in Spain, operated by a team of researchers of the CAPA at the University of Zaragoza.

 ANAIS' goal is to confirm or refute in a model independent way the DAMA/LIBRA experiment positive result: an annual modulation in the low-energy detection rate having all the features expected for the signal induced by weakly interacting dark matter particles (WIMPs) in a standard galactic halo.
 This modulation is produced as a result of the Earth rotation around the Sun.
 A modulation with all the characteristic of a Dark Matter (DM) signal has been observed for about 20 years by DAMA/LIBRA, but it is in strong tension with the negative results of other DM direct detection experiments.
 Compatibility among the different experimental results in most conventional WIMP-DM scenarios is actually disfavored, but it is strongly dependent on the DM particle and halo models considered.
 A comparison using the same target material, NaI(Tl), is more direct and almost model-independent.